SimonNetje/Azure-Infrastructure-as-Code/README.md

 # Dockerfile

-I used the same Dockerfile from the previous assignment.
+I used this Dockerfile.
 After building the image locally, I tagged and pushed it to my own Azure Container Registry.
 ### Dockerfile
 ```
 FROM python:3.9